 - Surround yourself with light people.
 People who love you.

 - Participating in community activities and events that allow you to connect with others and bring joy.

-Although our society has created a system to conform to and patterns to fall in especially during this holiday season we do not have to abide.
+Although our society has created a system to conform to and patterns to fall in, especially during this holiday season, we do not have to abide.
 You can create new traditions to celebrate the Winter Solstice and honor the light in you.
 Your conscious awareness is a spiritual spark found in the sun and stars.
 We are safe outside the system.
 Mindfulness can help us to discern what feels good this holiday season (and throughout the year).
 Develop a practice of gratitude ('I give thanks for my warm blanket', 'I'm grateful for the sunshine', 'I'm grateful for my breath', 'I'm grateful for the friend's I can call'...).
 With this practice you will begin to feel a weight lifted off your shoulders.
 You will notice yourself taking full slow breaths.
 This practice can help bring more clarity and understanding to your purpose, leaving you more empowered to take positive action.
-The Winter Solstice is a time to celebrate the return of the sun, give birth to our visions and name intentions, our conscious dreams, which will grow with the increasing light.
+The Winter Solstice is a time to celebrate the return of the sun, give birth to our visions and name intentions-our conscious dreams, which will grow with the increasing light.
 The creative energy is flowing through you and is ready to bring your desires into fruition.
-As we take a moment to look back on our journey since summer we give thanks for all that we have completed and the experience and understanding we have have gained that informs our wisdom today.
-During this time and always seek out fun experiences that bring your joy and relief, relaxing and enjoyable experiences at this time and always whether that be decorating a tree, wrapping presents, lighting a candle, making an offering to your ancestors, or going on vacation, you are worth it.
+As we take a moment to look back on our journey since summer we give thanks for all that we have completed and the experience and understanding we have have gained which informs our wisdom today.
+During this time, and always, seek out fun experiences that bring you joy and relief.
+Relax and enjoy experiences at your own pace and by your own design.
+Whether that be decorating a tree, wrapping presents, lighting a candle, making an offering to your ancestors, or going on vacation, you are worth it.
 You deserve it!